Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In nine games over the last 10 matchups when favored by oddsmakers, the Rays have a record of 8-1.
+- The Rays have played as the favorite in nine of their past 10 games and have won eight of those contests.

-- In their last 10 games with a total, the Rays and their opponents are 2-7-1 when it comes to hitting the over.
+- When it comes to hitting the over, the Rays and their opponents are 3-6-1 in their last 10 games with a total.

-- The Rays have two wins against the spread in their last three chances.
+- The Rays have a record of 2-1-0 ATS over their last 10 games.

 Rays Betting Records & Stats

-- The Rays have won 75.4% of the games this season when they were the moneyline favorite (43-14).
+- The Rays have won 74.1% of the games this season when they were favored on the moneyline (43-15).

-- In games it has played as moneyline favorites with odds of -110 or shorter, Tampa Bay has a 44-15 record (winning 74.6% of its games).
+- When playing as moneyline favorites with odds of -190 or shorter, Tampa Bay has a 15-2 record (winning 88.2% of its games).

-- The Rays have an implied moneyline win probability of 52.4% in this game.
+- The implied moneyline probablility in this matchup gives the Rays a 65.5% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!